-The Status Register Protect bits (SRP1 and SRP0) are non-volatile read/write bits in the status register (S8 and S7).
-The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable (OTP) protection.
+The Status Register Protect bits (SRP) are non-volatile read/write bits in the status register (S7).
+The SRP bit controls the method of write protection: software protection or hardware protection.
+The Status Register Lock bits (SRL) are non-volatile/volatile read/write bits in the status register (S8).
+The SRL bit controls the method of write protection: temporary lock-down or permanently one time program.

-SRP1 SRP0 /WP Status Register Description 0 0 Х Software Protection /WP pin has no control.
+SRP /WP Status Protection Description 0 X Software Protection /WP pin has no control.
 The Status register can be written to after a Write Enable instruction, WEL=1.
-[Factory Default] 0 1 0 Hardware Protected When /WP pin is low the Status Register locked and can not be written to.
-0 1 1 Hardware Unprotected When /WP pin is high the Status register is unlocked and can be written to after a Write Enable instruction, WEL=1.
-1 0 Х Power Supply Lock-Down Status Register is protected and can not be written to again until the next power-down, power-up cycle.
-(1) 1 1 Х One Time Program (2) Status Register is permanently protected and can not be written to.
+[Factory Default] 1 0 Hardware Protected When /WP pin is low the Status Register can not be written to.
+1 Hardware Unprotected When /WP pin is high the Status register can be written to after a Write Enable instruction, WEL=1.

+SRL Status Register Lock Description 0 Non-Lock Status Register is unlocked Lock-Down (1) (temporary/Volatile) Status Register is locked by standard status register write command and can not be written to again until the next power-down, power-up cycle.
+One Time Program (2) (Permanently/Non-Volatile) Status Register is permanently locked by special command flow and can not be written to

-- 1. When SRP1, SRP0 = (1, 0), a power-down, power-up cycle will change SRP1, SRP0 to (0, 0) state. - 2.
-This feature is available upon special order.
-Please contact Winbond for details.
+- 1. When SRL =1, a power-down, power-up cycle will change SRL =0 state. - 2.
+One Time Protection feature is available upon special order; please contact Winbond fordetails

-7.1.8 Erase/Program Suspend Status (SUS)
+8.1.8 Erase/Program Suspend Status (SUS) - Status Only